oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-ladylog/rule.md

 ---

-Your users should never see the "unhandled exception" message in Windows Forms, WPF and Silverlight.
+​Your users should never see the "unhandled exception" message in Windows Forms, WPF and Silverlight.
 You should always log errors somewhere (preferably a SQL database).

 [[badExample]]
 | ![ your users should never have unhandled exceptions in Windows Forms](ladylog-bad.jpg)